Arkansas prepares for 1st double execution in US since 2000

 “If there was an ‘avalanche’ of litigation, as the state complains, that’s because the state created an avalanche of execution dates,” Julie Vandiver wrote.

-The 8th Circuit rejected Jones’ stay request; a decision was still pending there as of midday Monday for Williams.
-The Arkansas Supreme Court said Monday it wouldn’t reopen the men’s cases and refused to issue stays.
+The 8th Circuit rejected Jones’ and Williams’ requests for stays Monday, and the Arkansas Supreme Court said Monday it wouldn’t reopen the men’s cases and refused to issue stays.

 The initial eight executions would have been the most by a state in such a short period since the U.S. Supreme Court reinstated the death penalty in 1976.
 The state said the executions needed to be carried out before its supply of the sedative midazolam expires on April 30.